Free State of Prussia: Bulwark of democracy

-Referendum on the dissolution of the state Parliament
+Referendum on the dissolution of the Landtag

-In 1929 the Braun government banned the paramilitary Stahlhelm in the Rhineland and Westphalia for violating the demilitarization provisions of the Treaty of Versailles.
-In 1930, when the Young Plan on German reparations came into force and foreign troops were to evacuate the Rhineland, Reich President Paul von Hindenburg, who was an honorary member of the Stahlhelm, forced the ban to be lifted by threatening not to take part in the celebrations in Koblenz to mark the evacuation.
+In 1929, the Braun government banned the paramilitary Stahlhelm in the Rhineland and Westphalia for violating the demilitarization provisions of the Treaty of Versailles.
+In 1930, when the Young Plan on German reparations came into force and foreign troops were to evacuate the Rhineland, German President Paul von Hindenburg, who was an honorary member of the Stahlhelm, forced the ban to be lifted by threatening to not take part in the celebrations in Koblenz to mark the evacuation.

-On 4 October 1930, Stahlhelm leader Franz Seldte sharply attacked the "Marxist" Prussian government at the Reich Front-Line Soldiers' Day in Koblenz.
-He announced a plan to call a referendum for the premature dissolution of the Prussian Parliament.
-The Stahlhelm's move was supported by the DVP, DNVP and NSDAP, and 5.96 million Prussians signed the initiative to put the referendum on the ballot.
-This was slightly more than the necessary 20% of eligible voters, and the referendum was held on 8 August 1931.
-Under pressure from Joseph Stalin and the Comintern, which at the time considered the fight against the "social-fascist" SPD more important than resistance to the extreme right, the KPD also supported the referendum.
-Especially because many Communist voters did not follow the party's lead, the referendum failed with only 37.1% of the votes in favor of an early dissolution.
+On 4 October 1930, Stahlhelm leader Franz Seldte sharply attacked the "Marxist" Prussian government at the Front-Line Soldiers' Day in Koblenz.
+He announced a plan to call a referendum for the premature dissolution of the Prussian Landtag.
+The Stahlhelm's move was supported by the DVP, DNVP and NSDAP, and 5.96 million Prussians signed the initiative to put the referendum on the ballot, slightly more than the necessary 20% of eligible voters.
+Under pressure from Joseph Stalin and the Comintern, which at the time considered the fight against the "social-fascist" SPD more important than resistance to the extreme Right, the KPD also supported the referendum.
+Especially because many Communist voters did not follow the party's lead, the referendum on 9 August 1931 failed due to low voter turnout.
+The tally showed 9.8 million votes in favor, which was 93.9% of those who had voted but only 37.1% of eligible voters.
+13.4 million votes, or more than 50% of eligible voters, were needed.